lovullo/liza/README.md

 # Liza Data Collection Framework
 <!--
-  Copyright (C) 2015 LoVullo Associates, Inc.
+  Copyright (C) 2015 R-T Specialty, LLC.

   This file is part of liza.